 Katie enjoys spending time outdoors with her husband, Adam, and two dogs Wally and Sasha.
 A former collegiate rower, she enjoys getting on the water whenever possible and finding pavement for her road bike.

-Outside the clinic, Lucinda enjoys spending time outside with her husband, Chas, and her two dogs, Harley and Zeus.
-In the fall, she loves watching a good game of University of Texas football.
+In her free time, Lucinda enjoys spending time outside with her husband, Chas, 15-month-old daughter, Kaydence, and two dogs, Harley and Zeus.
+She also enjoys watching the University of Texas play football.